maxbarltrop/desk-booking-tool-front/README.md

  the project requirements, but React does not provide a useful draggable wrapper.
 Since the floorplans were user provided, desks needed to be placed anywhere, so I gained a strong foundation in jQuery in trying to save and render the positioning.
-My term came to a close before I got to implement some visual improvements, which are substantially lacking, but all the required functionality was implemented on a tight schedule.